esnet/iperf/docs/dev.rst

      git push --tags     # Push the new tag to the GitHub repo

 11. Send the PGP-signed release announcement to the following addresses.
 Remember to turn off signing in the MUA, if applicable.
+Remember to check the source address when posting to lists, as "closed" list will reject posting from all from registered email addresses.

     * iperf-dev@googlegroups.com